Mohit1405/Power-Usage/README.md

 # INTRODUCTION
-Understanding and controlling power use is crucial for cutting expenses, boosting operational efficiency, and improving sustainability in today's energy-conscious environment.
+Understanding and controlling the power use is crucial for cutting expenses, boosting operational efficiency, and improving sustainability in today's energy-conscious environment.
 Large amounts of power usage data can